Slipknot (band): Jordison's departure, .5: The Gray Chapter and new members (2013–2016)

 Slipknot began touring North America in support of the album on October 25 at the second iteration of Knotfest.
 The tour dubbed the "Prepare for Hell" was co-headlined by Korn with King 810 as support.
 The band also performed at 2015's Soundwave festival in Australia.
 A bassist and drummer were brought in to replace Gray and Jordison respectively, Crahan designing a mask that would differentiate them from the band.
 The official video for "The Devil In I", featuring musicians wearing modified versions of the band's old masks—with the exception of Taylor, Wilson and Crahan who all wore new masks — was released on September 12.
 Fans speculated upon the identities of the drummer and bassist shown in the video but the band did not officially name them.

-Taylor later said he was "upset" at the leak of the identity of the bassist, alleged to be Alessandro Venturella because of a unique tattoo on his hand, though he'd later clarify that he meant that in jest.
+Taylor later said he was "upset" at the leak of the identity of the bassist, alleged to be Alessandro Venturella because of a unique tattoo on his hand, though he would later clarify that he meant that in jest.
 Root told Guitar World the drummer's identity would not be released, and that the bassist and the drummer were not permanent members of the band.
 On December 3, a former Slipknot road crew member posted a photograph of a touring band personnel list that confirmed bassist Alessandro Venturella and drummer Jay Weinberg were members of the tour.

 On March 11, 2015, while the band was not touring, guitarist Mick Thomson was hospitalized after a drunken knife fight with his brother at Thomson's home in Iowa.
 The pair sustained serious, but non life-threatening, injuries.
 On August 2, 2015, during a concert in Hartford, Connecticut, the band was forced to stop performing after Venturella was suddenly rushed to hospital, after undergoing a medical emergency.
 After 20 minutes, singer Taylor told the audience the band would continue the concert, performing without Venturella.
 It was later discovered that Venturella had collapsed because of extreme dehydration.